Khalidelaasry/alx-low_level_programming/0x15-file_io/README.md

 - All files should end with a new line.
 - A `README.md` file at the root of the repo, containing a description of the repository.
 - A `README.md` file, at the root of the folder of this project, containing a description of the project.
-- Code must follow the specific style guide (e.g., Betty style for C).
+- Code must fo llow the specific style guide (e.g., Betty style for C).

 ## Author